letanure/interview-training/CONTRIBUTING.md

-# Contributing to React/Frontend Interview Training
+# Contributing to Interview Prep

 This document provides guidelines for contributors to add new interview topics, documentation, and implementations to this training project.